How to Handle Diesel Exhaust Fluid (DEF) in Winter: Storage, Shelf Life & Quality Tips

 • Anything used for dispensing DEF should be cleaned with distilled or de-ionized water and followed by a DEF rinse.
 Don’t use tap water for cleaning.

 It’s as important to know what you are putting into your DEF tank.
-DEF quality is as important as the engine oils or fuel quality.
-Use of API-licensed DEF will ensure that it meets the high standards required by engine and vehicle manufacturers.
+DEF quality is as important as the quality of engine oils or fuel.
+Using API-licensed DEF will ensure that it meets the high standards required by engine and vehicle manufacturers.

 Taken from information provided by Jeffrey Harmening, manager – DEF, Engine Oil Licensing Certification System (EOLCS) and the Motor Oil Matters (MOM) programs, American Petroleum Institute.